High Voltage Delivery and Distribution for the NEXT-100 Time Projection Chamber: Field cage design

 A high voltage cable is connected to the cathode and wound around the field cage (as can be seen in Fig.~\ref{fig:FCDetails},b) until it gets near the EL region, where it then exits from the top of the pressure vessel.
 Because the absolute voltages become smaller near the EL region, it becomes admissible to break the Poly Wrap near to this end of the field cage without risk of discharges to the copper shielding.
 The cathode high voltage cable thus emerges from the Poly Wrap near the EL region and turns outward to meet the cathode high voltage feed through.
 Along the path where the high voltage cable curves around the outside of the field the HDPE struts have shorter ridges to accommodate the cable outside the field cage but inside the Poly Wrap.

-Simulations of the electric field in the NEXT-100 field cage were done using COMSOL and can be seen in Fig.~\ref{fig:Voltage}.
-These simulations assume a 2D-axis symmetric approximation has been used to evaluate the radial component of the electric field at different axial positions.
-The field uniformity in the drift region is constant and homogenous up to a distance of 20~mm from the PTFE walls.
+Simulations of the electric field in the NEXT-100 field cage were performed using COMSOL and can be seen in Fig.~\ref{fig:Voltage}.
+These simulations use a 2D-axisymmetric approximation to evaluate the radial and axial components of the electric field.
+A 20~mm fiducial cut from the PTFE walls is found to be sufficient to ensure a uniform drift field for double beta decay measurements.